Bingi-Man/Debian-Xfce-Tweaks/README.md

 sudo nano /etc/lightdm/lightdm.conf
 ```

-- Find or add the following lines within the appropriate sections:
+- Find or add the following lines within the appropriate sections (don't forget to change the username):

 ```
 [LightDM]